psimm/website/content/talk/_index.md

 ---
 title: Talks
 description: |
   A list of talks I've given.
-Please contact me if you would to get the presented slides.
+Please contact me if you would like to get the presented slides.
+I like public speaking and appreciate invitations to speak at data science related online events.
 show_post_thumbnail: true
-show_author_byline: true
+show_author_byline: false
 show_post_date: true
 show_post_time: true
 show_button_links: true